GeoPython-UPD/site/source/lessons/L1/course-environment-components.rst

 Zoom
 ------

-We will use zoom during the live sessions at the University of Helsinki during the remote teaching period in Autumn 2021.
+We will use zoom during the live sessions at the UP Diliman during the remote teaching period in Autumn 2021.
-Zoom link and details are in Slack and were sent out via email to registered students.
+Zoom link and details are in UVLe and Discord and were sent out via email to registered students.

 Page summary
 ------------